 Geranium essential oil is safe to use around kids and this study showed it as very effective in repelling ticks.

 This study from the National Institutes for Health found that geranium oil works comparably to DEET in repelling ticks.
-This is for humans and NOT dogs.
+Never use geranium on dogs.

 Cedarwood Essential Oil